ajarara/zulip-coffeebot/README.md

 This bot unites people within a zulip organization in physical proximity with beloved coffee in an efficient, low maintenance way.
 Coffeebot organizes collectives, providing an interface for those who want coffee and delegates a coffee maker for the collective randomly.

+Users can interact with coffeebot in the following ways.
+- `@Coffeebot init` - Initialize a collective
+- `@Coffeebot yes` - Join a forming collective
+- `@Coffeebot no` - Withdraw from a forming collective
+- `@Coffeebot ping` - Ping all those in the collective.
+Only the maker may do this.

+Please see the [functional details section](#functional-details) for more.

 ## Functional details

 Coffeebot listens in on a set of channels.
 When mentioned with the phrase `@coffeebot init` in one of the channels, Coffeebot will first check to see if a collective is ongoing.
 As of now, Coffeebot will only support one collective at a time.
 If there is one, then Coffeebot will reply to the attempted request to init a collective with a failure message.
 If there isn't, a collective will be spawned, with the person who initialized as the collective leader.
 There is no special behavior for the leader currently.